Seifert surfaces in the four-ball and composition of binary quadratic forms: Introduction

 Before we explain a purely algebraic formulation of Theorem~\ref{thmintro:main3d} and how Gauss composition, in fact Bhargava's cube description of it, arises, we describe consequences concerning non-isotopy of pushed-in Seifert surfaces.
 For this we use the if-statement of Theorem~\ref{thmintro:main3d}.

 Arguably the simplest classical integer-valued knot invariant is the determinant, denoted by $D_K$ for a knot $K$.
-We choose the sign convention for which $D_K \equiv 1 \pmod{4}$ for all knots $K$.
+We choose the sign convention for which $D_K \equiv 1 \mod{4}$ for all knots $K$.
 With this convention, if a genus one Seifert surface for $K$ has Seifert form $[ax^2+bxy+cy^2]$, then $D_K$ equals the {discriminant} of $ax^2+bxy+cy^2$.
-Recall that for a fixed non-zero integer $D$, the (oriented) class group $\mathcal{G}^+_D$ is the set of the $\SL_2(\Z)$-equivalence classes of \emph{primitive} IBQFs---those with coprime coefficients---with discriminant $D$, which form an abelian group under Gauss composition.
-For $D \equiv 1 \pmod{4}$, the neutral element is $1=[x^2+xy+\frac{-D+1}{4}y^2]$.
+Recall that for a fixed non-zero integer $D$, the \emph{oriented class group} $\mathcal{G}^+_D$ is the set of the $\SL_2(\Z)$-equivalence classes of \emph{primitive} IBQFs---those with coprime coefficients---with discriminant $D$, which form an abelian group under Gauss composition.
+Note that if $D$ is square-free, every IBQF with discriminant $D$ is primitive.
+For $D \equiv 1 \mod{4}$, the neutral element is $1=[x^2+xy+\frac{-D+1}{4}y^2]$.

-\begin{theorem} Fix an integer $D \equiv 1 \pmod{4}$ and suppose that there exists $a,c\in\Z$ with $1-4ac=D$ such that $[ax^2+xy+cy^2]^2\neq 1$.
+\begin{theorem} Fix an integer $D \equiv 1 \mod{4}$ and suppose that there exists $a,c\in\Z$ with $1-4ac=D$ such that $[ax^2+xy+cy^2]^2\neq 1$.
 Then there exists a knot $K$ with determinant $D$ that has two disjoint genus 1 Seifert surfaces that are not ambiently isotopic in $B^4$ after being pushed in the $4$-ball.